 The Notting Hill coffee shop was a surprise.
 It was Muggle.
-I wondered what the pound/galleon exchange rate at Gringotts was these days.
+I wondered what the pound/Galleon exchange rate at Gringotts was.
 Hoping for the Dunnes' sake that the pound was still sound, I opened the door and looked curiously around the bright, modern café.
-Business was brisk, but most customers were just dashing in for take away.
+Business was brisk, but most customers were just dashing in for takeaway.
 I sat down in a comfy chair in the small area arranged for that purpose and waited for Jenny to get off work.

 "Here, on the house."

-I looked up from the Muggle equivalent of the Intruder- my, film stars were naughty- to protest, "No, coffee here costs a mint, I can conjure…I mean buy my own."
+I looked up from the Muggle equivalent of the Intruder—my, film stars were naughty—to say, "No, coffee here costs a mint.
+I can conjure…I mean buy my own."

 Jenny, who'd changed from the uniform other servers were wearing, placed the over-sized mug on the table beside me and sat down in an adjoining chair.
 "I don't drink coffee, so I pass on my gratis cups to David, or in this case, you."

 "Well, if I'm not dipping into your wages."
-I smiled, taking an appreciative sip before asking in an undertone, "What's a nice witch like you doing in a Muggle shop like this?"
+I took an appreciative sip before asking, "What's a nice witch like you doing in a Muggle shop like this?"

 "The pay and the fact that they can't do a Ministry background check and turn me down because my husband's a werewolf."

-The other woman nodded.
-"Unfortunately…" With determined cheer, she said, "David told me about the possibility of a job.
+"Unfortunately."
+With determined cheer, she said, "David told me about the possibility of a job.
 Thank you."
-When I shrugged it off, Jenny inquired, "The wizard's card that you gave him, Remus J. Lupin, I recognised the name from editorials in the paper.
+When I shrugged it off, Jenny asked, "The wizard's card that you gave him, Remus J. Lupin, I recognised the name from editorials in the paper.
 Is he your partner?"